 Personal Protection Orders

-The Advocacy Office assists victims of domestic violence and victims of stalking in obtaining personal protection orders, assists the petitioning party with processing extensions, violations and assists restrained parties with the processing of making objections.
+The Advocacy Office, located on the 4th floor of the Michael E. Kobza Hall of Justice, assists victims of domestic violence and victims of stalking in obtaining personal protection orders, assists the petitioning party with processing extensions, violations and assists restrained parties with the processing of making objections.

-The PPO Office will assist in making the filing process go as smoothly as possible.
+The PPO Office, located on the 3rd floor of the Michael E. Kobza Hall of Justice, will assist in making the filing process go as smoothly as possible.
 Please remember that you have initiated your own lawsuit, you are representing yourself in this action.
 The PPO staff are not attorneys, investigators, enforcers or process servers.

 Criteria for PPO

 - Are husband and wife and an action for annulment, divorce, or support (is/not) pending